R-Keeper connector

 Restaurant unreachable

-- The customer-facing menu still loads (cached)
+- The customer-facing menu still loads from cache — guests don't see a broken page

-- New orders are blocked
+- New orders are blocked at checkout with a clear message

-- Existing orders queue updates
+- Existing orders queue updates rather than dropping them

 Logging